 Some have asked why David would have Gittites with him at all, and further, why Gittites would live in Jerusalem.
 The details given in 2 Samuel 15 seem to answer this question.
 However, we need to look at some background first to be able to understand it.
 At one stage, king Saul chased David all around the south of Israel.
 Finally, David decided that if he didn’t leave the country completely, he wouldn’t be able to escape Saul’s determined pursuit.
-So David fled Israel and went with his men to Achish, king of Gath (1 Samuel 27:2), and stayed in the land of the Philistines for 16 months (1 Samuel 27:7).
-He only left when the Philistines sent him away just before the battle in which Saul was killed.
+So David fled Israel and went with his men to Achish, king of Gath, and stayed in the land of the Philistines for 16 months.
+He only left because the Philistines sent him away just before the battle in which Saul was killed.

 When David returned to Israel, 600 Gittites followed him, and Ittai was one of those.
 What an amazing leader David must have been to attract 600 men – from another nation – to leave their homes and follow him!

 In 2 Samuel 15, we see David, now the king of Israel, once again having to run for his life.
 This time it was because his son Absalom was trying to take over the kingdom.
 David was leaving Jerusalem, and the Gittites were leaving Jerusalem with him, so presumably they lived in or near Jerusalem.
 Obed-edom may also have been one of the 600 who had followed David years earlier.